hackabit19/Creators/README.md

 # Creators
 An automatic target shooter is built using openCV, pySerial and Arduino IDE.
 The python file(facedetection.py) is detecting the frontal face of the human using haarcascade classifier.
-By the use of pyserial ommunication is established between
+By the use of pyserial communication is established between python file(.py) and file containing arduino code(